Allen & Heath: Qu

 The Qu series is a digital mixing system for recording and sound reinforcement.
 It is designed to be a convenient and intuitive system for engineers already familiar with analog equipment, making the introduction to digital mixing relatively easy.
-It supports wireless control and monitoring via several apps for iOS and Android.
+It supports wireless control and monitoring via several iOS and Android applications.
+In addition to Allen & Heath's own apps (Qu-Pad, Qu-You, Qu-Control, and Qu-MixPad), third-party applications and web-based interfaces can also be used for remote access and control.
 The consoles are also compatible with Allen & Heath's dSNAKE for digital audio over Ethernet.